allenrahbar/portfolio-project-one/README.md

 2. Create a new repository named "projectone".
 3. Once created, click on "Settings" on the navigation bar under the repository title.
 4. Click on "Pages", on the left hand-side below Secrets.
-5. Under "Source", choose which branch you wish to deploy, In most cases it will be "main".
+5. Under "Source", choose which branch you wish to deploy, In most cases, it will be "main".
 6. Choose which folder to deploy from, generally from "/root".
 7. Click "Save", then wait for it to be deployed.
 It may take some time for the page to be fully deployed.
 8. The URL will be displayed above the "source" section in GitHub Pages.